 Wildfire Considerations.
 The Mokelumne River watershed and the District's watershed lands in the East Bay are in areas with an elevated risk of wildfires.
 Catastrophic wildfire in these watershed areas could severely damage water quality, and could adversely impact other resources, including soils, fish, wildlife, air quality, carbon capture, and recreation resources.
 The District has an active program to manage fire risk and vegetation on its District-owned properties both in the Mokelumne River watershed and in the East Bay.
 Within approximately 575 square miles of watershed above Pardee Reservoir, the District works with partner agencies including the United States Forest Service, local counties, and local water agencies to identify forest lands in need of rehabilitation.
 The District, along with five other water agencies (AWA, Calaveras County Water District, CPUD, Jackson Valley Irrigation District and Alpine County Water Agency), and the counties of Amador, Calaveras and Alpine, are members of a California joint powers agency known as the Upper Mokelumne River Watershed Authority.
-Through the Upper Mokelumne River Watershed Authority, the District is participating in the implementation of a 14,000-acre forest rehabilitation program.
+Through the Upper Mokelumne River Watershed Authority.
+Through the Upper Mokelumne River Watershed Authority.
 The District annually devotes resources in the Sierra Nevada foothills to the reduction of fuel loading through grazing, prescribed burns, and tree and brush removal.